BottingRocks/Incapsula/README.md

 }
 ```

-The encoding function to encode the `___utmvc` cookie iterates thru the whole `___utmvc` payload, encoding each value using the `encodeURIComponent` function and then joining all key-values via a comma.
+Each key-value is encoded using the `encodeURIComponent` function and then joining all key-values via a comma, to form one long string
+containing the payload.